What is Private Medical Insurance?

 We have a network of hospitals including private and independent hospitals as well as selected NHS hospitals offering dedicated Private Patients Units (PPUs) which are chosen based on a strict criterion to ensure they provide the highest standards of care and service.

-your choice policyholders have access to over 300 hospitals across the UK.
-Use our handy hospital search to find the nearest or most convenient hospital in your area.
-You can also choose from two hospital lists - the Partnership list which features some of the well-known hospital groups such as Nuffield Health and the Extended list, which includes a broader selection as well as some of the more expensive hospitals.
+With our your choice policy, you can also choose from two hospital lists - the Partnership list which features some of the well-known hospital groups such as Nuffield Health and the Extended list, which includes a broader selection as well as some of the more expensive hospitals.

 How can I reduce my monthly premium?